leonardomagalhaes21/X-Crypto-Bro-Extension/README.md

 ### Visibility Toggle
 - The extension includes a visibility toggle that can show or hide sentiment indicators.

+### Export to CSV
+- To export the current sentiment data, simply click the Export to CSV button available in the popup interface.
+This will generate and download a CSV file containing sentiment data and coin statistics.

 ## 🎨 Screenshots

 ### Sentiment Gauge & Coin Data Table